-The Company does not consider the final dividend for 2016 to be a 'foreseeable dividend' as at 31 December 2016, and therefore no deduction has been made from the reconciliation reserve in respect of this dividend.
+The Company does not consider the final dividend for 2017 to be a 'foreseeable dividend' as at 31 December 2017, and therefore no deduction has been made from the reconciliation reserve in respect of this dividend.

-E.1.8 Subordinated liabilities
+E.1.7 Subordinated liabilities

-As at 31 December 2016, the Company acted as borrower in respect of a tranche of subordinated instruments issued to its parent, Standard Life plc.
+As at 31 December 2017, the Company acted as borrower in respect of a tranche of subordinated instruments issued to its parent, Standard Life Aberdeen plc.
 The table below provides a summary of the subordinated debt instruments:

-Description Nominal amount Issue date First call date Maturity 6.546% Sterling fixed rate Mutual Assurance Capital 6 January 2020 and Securities £300m 4 November 2004 yearly thereafter Perpetual
+Description Nominal amount Issue date First call date Maturity 6.546% Sterling fixed rate Mutual Assurance Capital Securities £300m 4 November 2004 6 January 2020 and yearly thereafter Perpetual 6.75% Sterling fixed rate subordinated guaranteed bonds £500m 12 July 2002 12 July 2027 and every 5 years thereafter Perpetual

-Further information about the terms and conditions of the Company's subordinated liabilities is provided in Note 31 on page 55 of the Company's Annual financial statements 2016.
+Further information about the terms and conditions of the Company's subordinated liabilities is provided in Note 30 on page 61 of the Company's Annual financial statements 2017.
 More detail on the valuation of the Company's subordinated liabilities is included in Sections D.3 and D.4.

-The Company has provided a guarantee on a subordinated basis in certain circumstances in respect of the due and punctual payment of all principal, interest and any deferred interest that is due and payable on related instruments issued by Standard Life plc.
+The Company has provided a guarantee to the external lenders on a subordinated basis in certain circumstances in respect of the due and punctual payment of all principal, interest and any deferred interest that is due and payable on related instruments issued by Standard Life Aberdeen plc.

-For a liability to be included in own funds it must, at a minimum, be subordinated to all claims of policyholders, beneficiaries and non-subordinated creditors.
+For a liability to be included in own funds it must, at a minimum, be subordinated to all claims of policyholders, beneficiaries and nonsubordinated creditors.
 In order to be classified as the highest quality of own funds it must be part of the most deeply subordinated group of items.
 The following table summarises the own funds classification of subordinated liabilities issued by the Company:

-Solvency II criteria Description Tier 1 Tier 2 Classification under Solvency I Transitional arrangements 6.546% Sterling fixed rate Mutual Assurance Capital Securities Not met Not met Innovative Tier 1 Tier 1
+Solvency II criteria Description Tier 1 restricted Tier 2 Classification under Solvency I Transitional arrangements 6.456% Sterling fixed rate Mutual Assurance Capital Securities Not met Not met Innovative Tier 1 Tier 1 restricted 6.75% Sterling fixed rate subordinated guaranteed bonds Not met Not met Upper Tier 2 Tier 1 restricted

-The instruments do not meet the criteria to be included outright as own funds under Solvency II regulations and guidance.
+The instruments do not meet the criteria to be included outright as own funds under Solvency II rules.
 However, they do meet the criteria to be grandfathered as Tier 1 under the transitional provisions.